-Even if you don’t have a green thumb, you can easily grow herbs in Phoenix.
+Even if you don’t have a green thumb, you can easily grow herbs in Phoenix or gardening zone 9b.
 Herbs don’t take a lot of space and once established they are not fussy plants.

 Not only are herb gardens pretty to look at, the scent is heavenly and they provide you with a fresh supply of seasonings.
 Below you’ll find a guide to growing perennial and annual herbs.

 Learn when and how to plant herbs, how to care for herbs, when to harvest and the best companion plants for herbs.

 Herbs are the friend of a physician and the pride of cooksCharlemagne

 This post may contain affiliate links.
 Please read our disclosure policies.

 Tips on Growing Herbs in Phoenix Arizona: Gardening Zone 9b

 Many herbs originate from hot or tropical climates such as the Mediterranean, North Africa, southeast Asia and Central America.
 It’s no wonder herbs are so easy to grow in Phoenix.
 You can grow an herb garden in Phoenix in just a few easy steps.